-2025 Artists in Action poster featuring two artists against a gray background
+2025 Artists in Action poster with two artists and the text "fellowship reflections"

 The Artists in Action Fellowship at the Action Lab aims to deepen the connection between art and social justice.
 In this post, there are reflections from two of our 2025 fellows on their experience with the program.

-2025 Artists in Action poster featuring two artists against a gray background
+2025 Artists in Action poster with two artists and the text "fellowship reflections"

 The Artists in Action Fellowship at the Action Lab aims to deepen the connection between art and social justice.
 We open space for artists and cultural workers to play a tangible role in our push toward liberation and provide organizers with new creative tools.
 Below we have reflections from two of our fellows on their experience with the program.